WonderingGodling/My-Mind-Space/src/site/notes/Uni/Plant Biology.md

 #### Meristems
 A region of localized mitosis (Where Plant cell types arise )

-Meristems may be at the tip of the shoot or root (apical meristem) or lateral, occurring in cylinders extending nearly the length of the plant
+Meristems may be at the tip of the shoot or [[Uni/Plant Biology#The root\|root]] (apical meristem) or lateral, occurring in cylinders extending nearly the length of the plant

 A cambium is a lateral meristem that produces (usually) secondary growth